Tutorial - Shared validation rules

 Optional exercise

 are getting quite complex now.
-Try refactoring these into multiple files (e.g config/base.json
+Try refactoring these into multiple files (e.g config/base.json, config/validation.json,

 Validation component